nus-cs2103-AY2122S1/ip/docs/README.md

 Add the simplest task, a `todo` task, into your MBBPH.
 He will track it for you!

-Simply enter in the following format:
+Simply enter the commond in the following format:
 - ```todo taskDesc```

 Example: